Fryeburg Shooting Range

 Hours of Operation

 - The Fryeburg facility is variable and depends on the availability of volunteer Range safety officers, but is typically open 4-5 days per week.
-Please note: At this time the Fryeburg facility closes for the winter season, November to May.

 - Hours are also variable depending on the season, but typically range from 10am-5pm